-Button batteries can be found in many household devices including mini remote controls, small calculators, watches, key fobs, flameless candles, and musical greeting cards.
-They also come in many children's toys including books.
-When a child swallows a button battery, the saliva triggers an electrical current.
+Button batteries are the flat, disc - like batteries found in many household devices including mini remote controls, small calculators, watches, key fobs, flameless candles, and musical greeting cards.
+They also come in many children's toys including "talking" or musical books.
+When a child swallows a button battery, the salivia triggers an electrical current.
 This causes a chemical reaction that can severely burn the esophagus in as little as two hours.
-Read more about button battery safety tips from our partners at Safe Kids Worldwide.

 Button Battery Safety Tips:

 - Always keep loose batteries locked away.

 - Keep small battery operated devices out of reach of children.

 - Place a piece of duct tape over controller or devices to secure batteries.

 - Call the poison center immediately if you suspect a child has swallowed a button battery 1-800-222-1222.

 Liquid Laundry Packets